vishvAsa/tipiTaka/meta/articles/MT_lekhAH/counter-religion.md

 they feel great joy in their hearts,
 and with reverence, they apply themselves earnestly to those gods.

+The maNDala of the MVT has a section where agni is drawn surrounded by the prominent R^iShi-s each holding the veda in hand.
+In medieval Japan some were accused as giving more importance to religion of the veda than saugatam.

 Commenting on this, buddhaguhya takes a position comparable to the bhagavad-gItA and effectively even the H religion leads to vairochana only (translation from the Chinese by Hodge).

 > People seek liberation through relying upon the self of ordinary foolish beings and upon the gods.